2pisoftware/cmfive/INSTALL.md

 1. create a mysql database, eg. cmfive

-2. load the system/install/db.sql file into the database
+2. load the system/install/db.sql and dbseed.sql files into the database

 3. create a vhost entry for apache, eg.